 What Next?

-This excellent photo taken by urban explorer Tallginge shows the reinforced concrete ribs supporting the River Sheaf culvert roof between Exchange Street and Castlegate.
+This excellent photo taken a few years ago by urban explorer Tallginge shows the reinforced concrete ribs supporting the River Sheaf culvert roof between Exchange Street and Castlegate.
 If you look carefully you can see four replacement ribs where the culvert was repaired after a Second World War bomb punched a hole through the culvert.
 What you can't see in this image is the Castle Orchard Weir which is close to the end of the culvert at the River Don

 This image taken from the 'Engineer' magazine looking downstream from Exchange Street shows a couple of young engineers in 1912 inspecting what could be the first reinforced concrete culvert in Sheffield .
 Re-usable temporary formwork arches are lined up with supporting grooves cast into the mass concrete retaining walls on either side of the river Sheaf.
 Recent surveys have shown that the steel reinforcement is now rusting and the vaulted structure is now too weak to support traffic.